Greek Pasta Salad + the best Greek dressing = the best Greek Pasta Salad of your life!

 - After pasta is drained, immediately add it to a large bowl then toss it with some olive oil.
 This prevents it from sticking and drying together.

 - If you can get your hands on flavored, chunked feta, it is fabulous!

 - Although this Greek Pasta Salad is delicious served right away, it is even more delicious if you have time to chill it for 2 hours in the refrigerator before serving.

 How to Customize Greek Pasta Salad

 - Customize Dressing.
-You can choose to make your dressing tangier by additional vinegar or sweeter by the addition of brown sugar.
-You can make it spicier by adding hot sauce to taste.
-You may also use store bought dressing if you are in a time or ingredient crunch – but please try the Sun-Dried Tomato Pesto one of these days!
+You can choose to make your dressing tangier by additional vinegar or sweeter by the addition of honey or sugar.
+You can make it spicier by adding additional red pepper flakes.
+You may also use store bought Greek Dressing if you are in a time or ingredient crunch – but please try the Sun-Dried Tomato Pesto one of these days!

 - Customize Veggies.
-Feel free to add/substitute any other veggies your heart desires like avocado, artichoke hearts or zucchini!
+Feel free to add/substitute any other veggies your heart desires like avocado, artichoke hearts, spinach, corn, peas, asparagus or zucchini.

 - Customize Olives.
 Change out the type of olive if Kalamata is not your thing.

 - Extra!
 Garnish with additional feta and fresh parsley if desired and you have mouthwatering Greek Pasta Salad!